Techaholica/TechaMud/README.md

 See this article for an explanation of how the game works: http://techaholica.com/2015/01/10/drunk-of-legends-explained/

+ Also note that there is some code in here which takes into account a second bot called TechaDrunk.
+This is another bot you can find on my github account.
+It is an account which plays this MUD.
+If you don't have an account playing the game, you can ignore this code.
+If you want your own bot to play the game, just do a search for TechaDrunk and replace it with your bot's name.

 To install using MIRC, copy the contents to your %APPDATA%/mirc directory.
 Replace the directory #Techaholica with your own channel name.
 If you are going to run this in more than one channel, you can copy the contents to the different #ChannelName directories under %APPDATA%/mirc.

 To run, in MIRC Load the TechaMud.ini file.
 You can use the TechaMud.config file to change various settings about the MUD.